 Method: Preheat oven to 375 degrees.
 In the bowl of a food processor, put the cilantro leaves, parsley leaves, mint leaves, garlic, juice of one lime, cumin, coriander, and 1 teaspoon of Kosher salt.
 Pulse a few times, and slowly add the 1/2 cup of olive oil.
 You may need to add more oil until mixture becomes a loose sauce (not too thick).
 It should be coarsely processed, not puréed.
 Scrape into a bowl and set aside.

 Cut out the stems from the Swiss chard.
 Chop the stems and coarsely and tear the leaves.
 In a 10” heavy skillet, heat 3 tablespoons of olive oil.
 Add the chard stems, celery, and onion, and cook until just soft.
 Add the jalapeño, chard leaves, reserved herb sauce, 1/2 cup water, and cook until leaves are just wilted.
 Using a spoon, make four “wells” in the sauce to hold the eggs.
 Break each egg and carefully place into the wells.
 Sprinkle a little salt onto each egg and do not stir.
 Let eggs cook for one minute over medium high heat, then put skillet into preheated oven to allow eggs to finish cooking, about 7 minutes.
 Make sure egg whites are cooked through, but yolks are still runny.
-Remove from oven and serve immediately with crusty bread.
+Remove from oven.
+Garnish with feta cheese, avocado slices and chopped scallions.
+Serve immediately with crusty bread.